 This could include an experience in which you spent a spring break in an American city rebuilding homes, and you stayed with a local family; stayed at a local community college’s dorm one summer as part of academic camp and had to talk about upcoming global issues with students of diverse backgrounds; or even your experiences as a contributor to a media outlet (news, publication, etc.) in which pitched ideas are constantly challenged because different people must agree on what ideas to pursue.

 Whatever experience you choose to write about, you should try to point out your response to being confronted with ideologies foreign to you.
 Moreover, a strong essay might include how exposure to a community challenged you, and more importantly, how you benefited from it.
 Then, explain how your thinking and approach to life has changed as a result of your interaction with the academic/social community.

-For example, an applicant may start by writing about how as a competitive person with high-reaching goals, she seek to take advantage of various opportunities at Bryn Mawr.
-She might then go on to explain how these goals relate to and tie in with the strong community so heavily elaborated on within the Honor Code.
+For example, an applicant may start by writing about how as a competitive person with high-reaching goals, she seeks to take advantage of various opportunities at Bryn Mawr College.
+She might then go on to explain how these goals relate to and tie in with the strong community so heavily elaborated in the Honor Code.
 For this example, a key component of this response might make note of the inherently competitive nature of such a tight-knit community, and how as a competitive person, such an environment gives her the perfect opportunity to better herself.

 These tips should give you a basic understanding of what you need to create an excellent Bryn Mawr admissions essay.
 Our team at CollegeVine wishes you the best of luck in your writing!

-If you still feel like you could use some more help writing your essay, feel free to reach out to our CollegeVine Bryn Mawr admissions specialists or just submit your essay to us so one of our consultants to review it before you submit.
+If you still feel like you could use some more help writing your essay, feel free to reach out to our CollegeVine admissions specialists or just submit your essay to us so one of our consultants can review it before you submit.